• Skip to primary navigation

 Sound

 The culinary soundtrack is a sense we take for granted, but have you ever just listened to the way food sounds?
 The sultry pour of smooth coconut milk, the crisp break of chocolate or the gentle way bubbles float when boiled is the music to our Chocolate Fondue.
-But the sounds exist past the kitchen; our fixings of crunchy potato chips, crisp bacon, squishy marshmallows and the juiciness of fruit dipped in warm chocolate is all the ambiance you need for a Valentine's Day dessert.
+But the sounds exist past the kitchen; our fixings of crunchy potato chips, crisp bacon, squishy marshmallows and the juiciness of fruit dipped in warm chocolate is all the ambience you need for a Valentine's Day dessert.

 Smell

 As a child, one of my favourite scents was warm milk on the stove.
-The subtle sweetness that lingered in the air made me feel comforted and calm, and as an adult it's the same feelings I get when we heat coconut milk, only this time being transported to a tropical oasis.
+The subtle sweetness that lingered in the air made me feel comforted and calm, and as an adult it's the same feeling I get when we heat coconut milk, only this time being transported to a tropical oasis.
 Adding our two bars of Green & Black chocolate to our warm coconut milk eludes a velvety scent, rich and decadent from the amaretto that wafts through your kitchen, setting the tone of your night in; no scented candles needed.

 Dark Chocolate Fondue for Two in a small cast iron pot surrounded by a chocolate bar, mint leaves, chips, strawberries, and bowls of raspberries and blackberries